Making photos through glass – fighting reflections

 The glass itself was not the main problem because the window cleaner had done his job well.
 The reflections of the interior light on the glass caused bigger problems and they got worse as it got darker outside.
 Oh wait, did I say problems?
 I mean, of course, challenges.

-There are a number of ways to combat the reflections.
-To begin with, it helps to place the camera as close to the glass as possible.
+There are a number of ways to combat these glass reflections on your photographs.
+To begin with, it helps to place the camera as close to the window as possible.
 Also by photographing only perpendicular to the glass a lot of reflections can be prevented, but that’s rather limiting.

 Additionally, you can try to keep the light away from the camera as much as you can.
 One of my colleagues had taken a special protective construction for this.
 I wasn’t that well-prepared so I used my coat as a shield; that did help somewhat but certainly did not work perfectly.